 Changing of the Guard, Buckingham Palace

-I think the Changing of the Guard Is interesting even if you are not a fan of the Royals.
+I enjoyed the Changing of the Guard and I think you will too, even if you are not a fan of the Royals.
 It showcases British tradition and pageantry going back hundreds of years.
 It’s an event.
-Bonus: it’s free!
-Go early for a good spot in front of Buckingham Palace at 10.45 AM on Mondays, Wednesdays, Fridays, and Sundays.

-Houses of Parliament by Pdimaria
+Houses of Parliament on the Thames by Pdimaria

 Big Ben & Houses of Parliament plus Westminster Abbey